This is my story

 I graduated from high school and went on to study physics at the university of applied physics in Vienna, Austria.

 At the time my girlfriend was stewardess at Austrian Airlines and my brother was flying Boeing 737 at Lufthansa.
-And so the surrounding influence aside the basic wonder of flight every teen has - I decided to change my plans and become a pilot too.
+And so aside the surrounding influence and the basic wonder of flight every teen has - I decided to change my plans and become a pilot too.

 After graduating with my airline transport pilot licence in hand I went on to work in the aviation industry - but not in the air.
 From a major airline chart manufacturer to an aircraft manufacturer, I spent over 12 years in the aviation industry.
-All along I always brought with me my digital piano.
+I always brought my digital piano with me.
 Which was really bad and I did not progress at all as digital pianos just turn me off.

 Picture: The Hallet & Davis Square Grand I played on during my childhood.

-Things turned back to my old passion when I decided to buy a second- (or probably fifth-) hand grand piano.
-The piano could not be tuned to the regular hz range found in modern grands and the mechanic was still the original "Wiener Mechanik" which was state of the art back then but meanwhile is obsolete and has been replaced by better mechanics.
+I revived my passion when I decided to buy a second- (or probably fifth-) hand grand piano.
+The piano could not be tuned to the regular hz range anymore and the mechanic was still the original "Wiener Mechanik" which was state of the art back then but meanwhile is obsolete and has been replaced by better mechanics.
 I believe the piano was built in the 1850s or so.

-Nevertheless - the sound from a real piano juiced me up so much, my joy of playing piano sparkled anew and I was up and running again.
+Nevertheless - the sound from a real piano juiced me up, my joy of playing piano sparkled anew and I was up and running again.

 This is why you should really (my opinion) NEVER even start playing on any digital version of a piano.
 Just imagine a Tesla with speakers installed that play the sound of a ferrari.
 It simply doesn't feel right...